USEPA/WNTR/documentation/morph.rst

 WNTR includes the functions :class:`~wntr.network.morph.split_pipe` and :class:`~wntr.network.morph.break_pipe` to split or break a pipe.

-For a pipe split, the original pipe into two pipes by adding a new junction and new pipe to the model.
+For a pipe split, the original pipe is split into two pipes by adding a new junction and new pipe to the model.
-For a pipe break, the original pipe into two disconnected pipes by adding two new junctions and new pipe to the model.
+For a pipe break, the original pipe is broken into two disconnected pipes by adding two new junctions and a new pipe to the model.
 **With a pipe break, there is no longer flow possible from one side of the break to the other.
 This is more likely to
 introduce non-convergable hydraulics than a pipe split with a leak added.**

 The updated model retains the original length of the pipe section.
-The split occurs at a user specified distance between the original start and end nodes of the pipe (in that direction).
+The split or break occurs at a user specified distance between the original start and end nodes of the pipe (in that direction).
 The new pipe can be added to either end of the original pipe.